Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 How are KYC and AML related?

-In the financial industry, KYC can be thought of as a subset of broader AML initiatives.
-Importantly, however, industries outside of the financial space may also implement KYC processes for reasons unrelated to money laundering.
+In the financial industry, Know Your Customer (KYC) can be thought of as a subset of broader anti-money laundering (AML) initiatives.
+Importantly, however, industries outside the financial space may also implement KYC processes for reasons unrelated to money laundering, such as verifying an age for accessing certain websites.

 Who is responsible for KYC and AML compliance?